 This fund, for innovative initiatives in Modern Greek Studies, provides monetary support to institutions of higher learning and other professional organizations to support conferences, workshops, and other activities that promote Modern Greek Studies (including those of the Greek diaspora).
-Granted on a competitive basis, up to five grants will be awarded per academic year, each for a maximum award of $500.
+Granted on a competitive basis, up to five grants will be awarded per academic year.
+Individual awards will range from $500 to $1,000.
 An institution may receive an award once every three years.
 Applications for support of individual activities will not be accepted.

 Applicants should submit a brief proposal outlining their project in as much detail as possible (approximately 3 pages), including a project overview, a timeline for the project, and anticipated benefits to the field of Modern Greek Studies.
 Applications may also include a list of topics and speakers and evaluation forms to be completed by participants, if applicable.
 To apply, applicants must be current members of the Association.
 Applications should be submitted electronically to Vangelis Calotychos Executive Director of the Modern Greek Studies Association.

 Award recipients must mention the MGSA’s co-sponsorship of the event on all publications related to the event, including emails promoting and reporting on the event.
 Award recipients must list the MGSA as a co-sponsor of the event as well as of any future project(s) that ensue from the activity.
 Upon completion of the activity, organizers must also submit a brief report to the Executive Director of the Association.
 The report may be disseminated to the membership of the Association electronically as well as through the MGSA Bulletin.